Skip to content

 Scars are often a source of worry, or even self-consciousness.
 They fade over time, but require some care.

-Sun exposure Keep for at least 12 months
+• Sun exposure: protect for at least 12 months

-Clothing Avoid any elastic or seams that rub
+• Clothing: Avoid any elastic bands or seams that rub against the skin

 Scar massage